eliaf2/PySerialRNG/README.md

 <!-- omit in toc -->
 # PySerialRNG: Python Interface for Serial device Random Number Generators
 This package allows to use a serial device as a random number generator.
-In particular, it compares an array of measurements, sent from the serial port, with their moving average and from them it generates a numpy array of 0 and 1, which is then converted into unsigned integer.
+In particular, it compares an array of measurements, sent from the serial port, with their moving average and from them it generates a numpy array of 0s and 1s, which is then converted into unsigned integers.
 By using some algorithms, these are then converted into different distributions.
 This library was tested with an Arduino Due, connected to a white noise generator.

 - [Setup](#setup)